010 Coding Collective

 Another crucial difference: do you have an opinion about the code?

-Someone who has experience building software, they have an opinion.
+Someone who has experience building software has an opinion.
 They can say: “This is not the most convenient way to do it.”
 Or: “This doesn’t fit the architecture we have.”

-Someone who has no experience, they don’t have an opinion.
+Someone who has no experience doesn’t have an opinion.
 They can look at a piece of code, but they can’t make the decision: is this good or not?
 They only see that the application does what it should do.
 Click buttons, does it work?

 You can look at the code and neatly check all output.
 But if you don’t have an opinion about it, you’re still doing it partly on vibes.